mozilla/teach-api/README.md

   and value indicating that the request is actually secure.
 For example, Heroku deployments should set this to `X-Forwarded-Proto: https`.

+## Deployment

+It's assumed that production deploys (i.e. where `DEBUG` is false) are hosted over https. **The site will not work if it is hosted on production over http.**

 <!-- Links -->

   [twelve-factor]: http://12factor.net/